It All Started with a Note

 "So when did you and Alex get all chummy?"
 Jack asked.
 She'd been wondering for quite some time now.

 Jack frowned.
 "Oh.
 What exactly did they do to you after we left?
-After we were forced to leave," She added softly.
+After we were forced to leave," she added softly.

 Yassen shrugged.
 "They held me at gunpoint and took me back to Scorpia's base.
 Then they interrogated me and threw me in a cell.
 After that they sort of ignored me, after the initial few days of getting beaten.
 I actually escaped the same way Alex did, although it was much harder for me, being bigger and all that."
 He winced and rubbed at his chest, as if feeling squeezed again.
 "That wasn't very comfortable."
+He was certainly filled out in ways that Alex had not yet grown old enough to mimic.

-Jack looked sympathetic.
+Jack felt her eyebrows knit upwards sympathetically.
 "What held you back?"

 Yassen lowered his voice until it was nearly inaudible.
 "You did."
 Jack gasped, but the Russian refused to elaborate on his sentence.
 There was an uncomfortable silence, and then Alex came back down the stairs.